knowrob/knowrob/knowrob_common/README.md

 Some OWL2 features such as property chains are also supported, but the reasoner is not OWL2 complete.

-RDF triples may concretely by represented in the RDF triple store of SWI Prolog.
+RDF triples may concretely be represented in the RDF triple store of SWI Prolog.
 But KnowRob supports multiple sources for triples including computational methods that ground relations in the data structures of the robot's control program, or in its senses.